childr3n/Easy-Game-Center-Swift/README.md

 * Swift
 * Submit, Save, Retrieve any Game Center leaderboards, achievements in only one line of code.
 * Save in cache GKachievements & GKachievementsDescription automatically refreshed
+* (New delagate) When player is connected or not etc...
 * Most of the functions CallBack (Handler, completion)
 * Useful methods and properties by use Singleton (EasyGameCenter.exampleFunction)
 * Just drag and drop the files into your project (EasyGameCenter.swift)